Related Articles

 - Google Data Studio is a data visualization tool that allows a user to create a branded dashboard with data visualizations.

 - It is easy to use, customize, and share reports if you already have a google account..
-It’s interface is intuitive, simple and straightforward.
+Its interface is intuitive, simple, and straightforward.

 - Google Data Studio is also designed primarily for consumers and small businesses.